Ex-Gaza chief Haniya elected leader of Hamas

 “As partners with our Hamas brothers in the struggle for liberation, we feel concern over the document,” said Islamic Jihad’s deputy leader, Ziad al-Nakhala.

-“We are opposed to Hamas's acceptance of a state within the 1967 borders and we think this is a concession which damages our aims,” he said on the group's website.
+“We are opposed to Hamas’s acceptance of a state within the 1967 borders and we think this is a concession which damages our aims,” he said on Islamic Jihad’s website.

 Nakhala said the new Hamas policy formally accepting the idea of a state in the territories occupied by Israel in 1967 would “lead to deadlock and can only produce half-solutions”.